Freshwater biology: Birds

 Water birds are a group of birds that rely on aquatic habitats for hunting, resting, and sometimes nesting.
 Birds that rely on freshwater habitats include birds such as kingfishers, flamingos, and various types of waterfowl.
 Many species rely on the plants in these freshwater environments for nesting material, habitat, and food.
 Additionally, freshwater birds act as a control for fish and insects in freshwater environments.

 Aquatic Plants

 Aquatic plants or macrophytes act much like terrestrial plants, providing the basis for the food chain, removal of carbon dioxide, and production of oxygen.
 Aquatic plants can be divided into 4 categories: emergent, floating-leaved, free-floating and submerged.
 Emergent macrophytes have stalks and leaves that rise above the water surface, while floating-leaved macrophytes are anchored in the lakebed with leaves that rest on the surface.
 Free-floating macrophytes drift freely on the water, and submerged macrophytes grow completely beneath the surface.

+Freshwater Fungi

+Freshwater fungi are fungi that spend their whole, or at least one part of their life cycle in water.
+Fungi are diverse in freshwater, including fungi from almost all phyla of Fungi, encompassing 3,870 described species (per 2022).
+They parttake in these ecosystems as decomposers, lichens, parasites, mutualists and more.
+Ascomycetes are dominating the biodiversity with around 3,000 species, with the majority being sordariomycetes.
+Chytrids are mostly known from aquatic systems, and encompass 333 described species, where most of these are parasites of planktonic algae.
+Most freshwater fungi are microscopic, but are important drivers of nutrient cycling and in food webs.